International Teaching Assistant Program (ITAP)

 - No Pass: The student has serious problems with certain language and/or teaching skills and should be given no speaking responsibility in a class, lab, tutorial, or other situations in which the student disseminates information in a formal capacity.

 NOTE: In some instances students are given a Trial Pass (Trial Full Pass or Trial Conditional Pass).
-A “trial” recommendation is valid only until the next ITAP exam is given.
+A “trial” recommendation is valid only until the next Oral Skills exam is given.
 For example, a “trial” given in December is valid for the spring semester only; a “trial” given in May is valid for either the summer terms or fall semester.

 ITAPPE RANGES FOR FINAL EVALUATIONS